geekrelief/Blender_Unity_Tools_Batch_Export/README.md

 apply the location to the mesh (Apply), or move the object to the origin (Zero).

 Export Scale let's you adjust the scale of all the meshes.

+Shortcuts
+To Single Export press Ctrl + E, Batch Export is Ctrl + Shift + E You can modify the shortcuts in the Input Panel listed under 3D View -> 3D View (Global) -> "Single FBX Export For Unity" and "Batch FBX Export for Unity"